ttinoco/PFNET/python/docs/problems.rst

 Voltage band regulation by switched shunts
 ------------------------------------------

-This constraint is of type :data:`CONSTR_TYPE_REG_SHUNT <pfnet.CONSTR_TYPE_REG_SHUNT>`.
+This constraint has type :data:`CONSTR_TYPE_REG_SHUNT <pfnet.CONSTR_TYPE_REG_SHUNT>`.
 It enforces voltage band regulation by switched shunt devices.
 It approximates the constraints

 .. math::